open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

    * - Demand profile modelling in ETM
          - Model hourly methane and hydrogen profiles instead of using internal ENTSOG tool ensuring full consistency with scenario assumptions
          - Model hourly electricity demand profiles, creating a strong link to scenario parameters and demand profiles while leaving flexibility for TSOs to choose adoption.
      - Open-TYNDP has implemented the attachment of exogenous TYNDP gas and hydrogen demands to the network.
-PyPSA-Eur generates hourly profiles for all energy carriers as a core function of its sector-coupled workflow.
+Unlike TYNDP's fixed hydrogen and methane demands, PyPSA-Eur models final energy service demands (industrial process heat, heating, etc.) and endogenously optimises which energy carrier (hydrogen, methane, electricity) meets each demand.
+This allows the model to capture technology competition and fuel switching based on relative costs and availability.

 Pan-European Market Modelling Database App
 ==========================================